 7 Steps to Implementing Agile Project Management

-If you are considering introducing agile project management to your organization, there are a few key steps that can make this significant change a little easier to adopt.
+If you are considering introducing agile project management to your organization, there are the key steps that can make this significant change a little easier to adopt across your teams.

 Remember: The development team members are central to the success of this environment.
 Ideally, it would be best to have the scrum team all together in one location, but that is frequently not the case in modern organizations.
 Make the best effort to centralize and create a sense of connectedness across the whole team.